caos/orbos/docs/orbiter/os-requirements.md

 - For Kubernetes Clusters, a minimum of 2 CPU cores is required per node

 ## User
-- Passwordless sudo capability
+- orbiter user with passwordless sudo capability
-- Bootstrapkey listed in ~/.ssh/authorized_keys
+- Bootstrapkey listed in /home/orbiter/.ssh/authorized_keys